 Product teams use Lob’s APIs to build seamless direct mail offerings into their platforms.
 There are inherent difficulties in building out a relationship with print and mail vendors and operationally functioning within those terms.
-If you’re curious about what an API is, see our first post in this series.
 Our focus here is Lob’s checks API, which allows product teams to programmatically outsource the fulfillment and execution of mailed physical checks.

 There are a great many advantages to issuing payments with programmatic checks.
 What’s even more important is that the checks are branded and secure so nobody has to worry about a thing.
 As customers and clients drift away from checkbooks, rental apps are filling the gap with a tech-savvy approach to payments.

 Lob’s checks API is used by rental apps like cozy.co to automate the process of paying landlords with a physical check.
 Like it or not, a majority of apartment managers and landlords still only accept paper checks.
 Consequently, real estate startups in urban areas are offering a digital approach to housing.
 These platforms are one-stop shops for everything from finding a place to live to requesting service in a unit and in this case automating your rent payment.